 On the 19th and 20th of January the Joint Action ADVANTAGE initiative “Managing Frailty.
-A comprehensive approach to promote a disability-free advanced age” will celebrate its kick-off meeting.
+A comprehensive approach to promote a disability-free advanced age” has celebrated its kick-off meeting.

 This Joint Action on the Prevention of Frailty is co-funded by the Third European Health Programme of the European Union 2014-2020.
 ADVANTAGE has a budget of 3.5 million euros and will run for 3 years from January 2017.
 It involves, 22 Member States and over 40 organizations.
 Spain, in practice the Madrid Health Service-Getafe Hospital (a Reference site of the EIP – AHA), with the support of the Ministry of Health, Social Services and Equality, coordinates this initiative.